Senjay-id/GMLoader/README.md

 ### Building
 * Clone the project
 * Compile [UndertalModLib and Underanalyzer](https://github.com/krzys-h/UndertaleModTool) then put their dll inside the lib folder
+* Add the reference of umtlib and underanalyzer
 * Open the solution and build

 ### Credits